Puente la Reina

 For information on opening times, click here.

-Puente la Reina offers various accommodations for both pilgrims who Camino de Santiago walking, as well as for travelers who want to visit the village.
+Puente la Reina offers various accommodations for both pilgrims walking the Way of St James and travelers who wish to visit the village.

 The first accommodation we recommend is Albergue Puente para Peregrinos.
 This is a simple hostel, especially for pilgrims.
 It offers shared rooms and is a very economical choice for those looking for an affordable place to sleep during the pilgrimage.